mattermost/docs/source/install/prod-debian.rst

     # systemctl start mattermost
     # systemctl enable mattermost

-Set up Nginx Server
+Set up NGINX Server
 -------------------

 1. For the purposes of this guide we will assume this server has an IP address of 10.10.10.3
-2. We use Nginx for proxying request to the Mattermost Server.
+2. We use NGINX for proxying request to the Mattermost Server.
 The main benefits are:

    -  SSL termination